 Riverside Homicide Defense Attorney

 A homicide charge for you or a loved one is one of the most serious and potentially life-altering charges that a person can face.
-Any kind of criminal conviction can have a negative impact on a person’s future, but certain offenses carry more weight in our legal system and should be faced with a dedicated criminal defense attorney who can advocate for your rights in Riverside, CA. The term “homicide” refers to the murder of another person.
-If convicted, homicide charges can bring sentences that include large fines as well as years in state prison.
+Any kind of criminal conviction can have a negative impact on a person’s future, but certain offenses carry more weight in our legal system and should be faced with a dedicated Riverside homicide defense attorney.
+At Brown & Stedman LLP, our experienced team is here to advocate for your rights in Riverside, CA.

-Brown & Stedman LLP: Your Criminal Defense Attorneys
+Brown & Stedman LLP: Your Criminal Defense Attorneys in Riverside, CA

 The criminal defense attorneys at Brown & Stedman LLP are compassionate and client-centered.
 We want to help you achieve the greatest possible outcome for your homicide case and your future life.
 We offer personalized representation, decades of experience, and a vast amount of knowledge of the intricacies of California criminal law and the local legalities in the Riverside area.
-Our firm can work closely with you to unerringly understand your unique circumstances, the details of your case, and your goals moving forward.
-We are dedicated to finding the ideal solution to your charge and protecting your legal rights.

 Edwin B. Brown has nearly four decades of experience with various types of legal cases, including criminal law.
 Mr. Brown has appeared hundreds of times to argue appeals in the California Appellate Courts, the California Supreme Court, and the Ninth District Federal Court of Appeals.